jason-weirather/pythologist/README.md

 `$ cp -r myfolder myfolder2`

-2. write your new data into the file
+2. write your new data into the folder

 ```python
 CD68_CD163pos.write_inForm('myfolder2',overwrite=True)